dworthen/js-yaml-front-matter/README.md

       reg: /pattern/gim,
       fun: [Function],
       __content: '\ncontent\nmore' }

+The above method returns `undefined` if the provided text does not contain yaml.

 Note that the two instances of ---, one at the beginning of input and the other denoting the end of the yaml section, is a requirement for for yaml-front-matter.
 Any content after the second --- is optional and for this reason, yaml-front-matter can parse any input js-yaml can as long as the input is marked with --- at the beginning and the end.